 - Dilute it with distilled water prior to use.
 50%-70% dilution is often suggested.
 Fair-skinned people should use precautions with the strength they use as they are more prone to skin irritations.
 It is best to begin with 50% dilution.

 - When DMSO is applied to the skin and is still wet do not come in contact with any substance or clothing.
 Let it penetrate and dry for about 20 minutes.

 - Use gloves when applying DMSO to the skin to avoid temporary skin wrinkling on the palm.
 Soak the tip of your glove in DMSO for 24 hours and see if any damage occurred.
 If there is no damage, you can use those gloves to apply DMSO on your skin.

 - Use clean or sterile bottles and mixing equipment.

-- Temporar skin irritation, redness, itching, wrinkling of the palm may occur when not diluted properly.
-These kind of irritations disappear within hours.
+- Temporal skin irritation, redness, itching, wrinkling of the palm may occur when not diluted properly.
+These kinds of irritations disappear within hours.
 Wrinkling will disappear within a few days (which can be avoided by proper dilution and using gloves as stated above).

-- If using bare hands to apply, do not wear a nail polish.
+- If using bare hands to apply, do not wear nail polish.